ib619/VICI_SYNTH/README.md

 ### 1. Polyphony Up To 4 Keys
 ### 2. Selectable Waveforms: Sine, Triangle, Square, Sawtooth, CML Waveforms
 Waveform are stored in constant look up tables(LUTs).
 For each waveform the LUT contains the a complete cycle of each note in octave 4, sampled at 22kHz.
 This method of storing the waveforms allows to store any waveform imaginable, 5 of which are listed in the table below.

+The one disadvantage of this approach is that frequencies are discrete, therefore implementation of any frequency modulating effects such as vibrato is very difficult.
+On the other hand, array lookup always takes the same time regardless of size, hence this can support many waveforms and still be computationally eficcient.

 The desired waveform is displayed in the UI and can be selected by rotating knob 2.
 The table below showcases oscilloscope measurements for each of the possible waveforms.
 <table align="center">